txaggiediver/reCapify/README.md

 - Web authentication is provided by AWS Amplify Authentication, powered by Amazon Cognito.
 - AWS Web Application Firewall (WAF) also protects the CloudFront distribution and Amazon API Gateway*.
 - API Gateway invokes an AWS Step Functions synchronous express workflow that schedules an Amazon Elastic Container Service (ECS) task through Amazon EventBridge Scheduler.
-- The ECS application uses Selenium within Chrome to capture attendees, messages, and machine-generated captions from Amazon Chime's web application.
+- The ECS application uses Selenium within Chrome to save attendees, messages, and machine-generated captions from Amazon Chime's web application.
 Amazon Comprehend is then used to detect/redact PII before Anthropic's Claude 2.0 on Amazon Bedrock generates the summaries.
 The summary and action items, along with the other deliverables, are emailed using Amazon Simple Email Service (SES).

 <br>\* This application uses the following AWS-managed WAF rules on each Web ACL: AWSManagedRulesAmazonIpReputationList, AWSManagedRulesCommonRuleSet, and AWSManagedRulesKnownBadInputsRuleSet.
 If you would like to add additional rules, you can do so in the [WAF console](https://us-east-1.console.aws.amazon.com/wafv2/homev2?region=us-east-1#/).<br />